PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Proper Hook Setting

-When you feel a strike, reel down quickly to remove slack.
+When you feel a strike, reel down quickly while lowering your rod tip to remove slack.
+You cannot set hooks effectively through loose line.

 5 Common Jig Fishing Mistakes That Cost You Fish

-Quick Answer: The biggest jig fishing mistakes are using the wrong weight, retrieving too fast, choosing poor line, missing subtle strikes, and using mismatched trailers.
+Quick Answer: The biggest jig fishing mistakes involve using incorrect weights, retrieving too quickly, choosing the wrong line, missing subtle strikes, and mismatching trailers to jig size.

 Mistake 1: Wrong Jig Weight

-Start with 3/8 ounce in shallow water and 1/2 ounce for depths over 10 feet.
+Start with 3/8 ounce in shallow water under 10 feet and 1/2 ounce for depths over 10 feet.
+Adjust based on conditions.
+Wind demands heavier weights to maintain feel.
+Calm conditions allow lighter presentations that fall slower and appear more natural.

 Mistake 2: Retrieving Too Fast